 - One bag of duty free good purchased after airport security

 Get the right bag

-Our favourite is the Cabin Max Backpack.
-At 55 x 40 x 20 cm it's suitable for all of the airlines above bar Wizz Air.
-What's more, it only weighs 660 grams so won't eat into your weight allowance.
-At this size it's not absolutely guaranteed to be accepted into the cabin on busy EasyJet flights (can be checked into the hold free of charge), but unless it's filled to the brim there shouldn't be any problems.
+Our favourite is the Cabin Max range of bags.
+At 55 x 40 x 20 cm it’s suitable for many of the airlines above.
+What’s more, it only weighs 660 grams so won’t eat into your weight allowance.
+At this size it’s not absolutely guaranteed to be accepted into the cabin on busy EasyJet flights (can be checked into the hold), but unless it’s filled to the brim there shouldn’t be any problems.

 If you prefer a more traditional trolley bag, then you can’t get any lighter than the Cabin Max Stockholm bag that weighs in at just 1.45kg.

 If you’re going abroad either to eurozone countries or anywhere else in the world, make sure you have the best plastic for the job.
 Using specialist travel debit and credit cards can save you a fortune over the one issued by your high street bank.

 See our guide to the best credit and debit cards for spending abroad.